learn-co-curriculum/dsc-data-modeling-v3/README.md

 ## Objectives
 - Learn differences between two schema
-- Lean when to use each one
+- Learn when to use each one

 ### What is star schema?
 A star schema is a database schema used to store data in a star format when viewed from ERD (entity relationship diagram).
 This schema consists of a central table, called "fact table", and a number of entities, or tables, connected to the "fact table".
 The other tables around "fact table" are called "dimension tables".